Polish PM Tusk vows to press ahead with military modernization after Russian drone incursion

 U.S. President Donald Trump on Wednesday offered an ambiguous initial response to Russia’s drone incursion.
 “What’s with Russia violating Poland’s airspace with drones?
 Here we go!”
 Trump posted on social media.

-Trump told Polish President Karol Nawrocki in the White House last week that the U.S. will maintain a robust military presence.
+Trump told Nawrocki, the Polish president, in the White House last week that the U.S. will maintain a robust military presence.

 Several European leaders said they believed the incursion amounted to an intentional expansion of Russia’s assault against Ukraine.